 Chances are you've heard of decibels before - they're used to measure a variety of power ratios that relate to sound levels.
 Decibels are most often used to describe the volume of things we hear, such as 140dB for a jet engine, or 60dB for the volume of conversational speech, and so on.

-For things that humans hear, dB is measuring the Sound Pressure Level (dB SPL), with 0dB being absolute silence and 120dB being the threshold for pain.
+For things that humans hear, dB is measuring the Sound Pressure Level (dB SPL), with 0dB being the lower limit of human hearing and 120dB being our threshold for pain.

 When it comes to our home theatre equipment, though, our amplifiers are receiving a digital audio signal that has a dynamic range based on its sample rate.
 So, rather than a physical sound pressure level, it just has a bunch of zeroes and ones that are converted to voltage and sent to the speakers.
 How much voltage?
 Ask the Volume Knob.

 Back in the day, most volume knobs on amplifiers went from 0 to 10.
 Some went from 0 to 100.
 Others went all the way to 11.
 The lower the number, the lower the volume, all the way down to full mute.
 These knobs usually worked electrically, changing Volume Units (VU) rather than dB.
 You'll still find knobs like these on some types of pro audio equipment, but in a modern home theatre it'll be much less common.

 These days, home theatre amps have digital knobs.
 Some of them turn through an arc, and others are auto-centering.
 They generally turn slowly or have some resistance which helps in making tiny changes very easy.
 These knobs are telling a computer or circuit to adjust the output voltage and, as we all know, computers work on math.
 If a computer starts at 0 and multiplies by 10, the answer is still 0, so the point of reference has to be different for digital audio systems.